Who is Foundry?

 Will you make me go to 12-Step meetings?

 No, we won’t make you.
 But we might suggest you check out a couple of meetings before rejecting the idea entirely.
-Sexual compulsivity thrives in secrecy, so there’s a lot of value and shame-reduction provided by a group of addicts (or partners) meeting to solve their common problem.
+Sexual compulsivity thrives in secrecy and isolation, so there’s a lot of value and shame-reduction provided by a group of people meeting to solve their common problem.
 If you’re worried about being seen at a 12-step meeting by someone you know, telephone conference-call meetings are offered by some programs.
-There are a few different 12-step programs for sex addicts and their partners, and they all define and approach recovery a little differently.
-We can help you navigate the options and determine which meetings might be the best fit for you.
-For a list of 12-Step recovery groups, click here.
+There are a few different 12-step programs and they all define and approach recovery a little differently.
+We can help you navigate the options and determine which (if any) meetings might be the best fit for you.

 Why would I choose an IOP (intensive out-patient program)?

-Crisis is the most common precipitating factor for people entering an intensive program for sex and love addiction.
+Crisis is the most common precipitating factor for people entering an intensive program for OCSB.
 If you have (or are about to have) severe consequences from your sexual behaviors and you are ready for help, then an IOP could be a very effective way to get a lot of help all at once and give a solid start to your recovery, without being admitted to an in-patient program.

 How do I know which IOP is right for me?

 Choosing the program which would be the best fit for you can be overwhelming.
-Things to consider are: severity of your problem and its consequences, experience and skill of the treating clinicians, resources available to you (including how much time you have and affordability), and of course, logistics and travel.
+Things to consider are: severity of your problem and its consequences, experience and skill of the treating clinicians, resources available to you (including how much time you have and affordability), and of course, logistics and travel, as well as the clinical approach and models used by the clinics are considering.
 The 5-Day IOP at Foundry was designed for busy people who need the structure of an intensive program and want a jump-start on recovery, but cannot take 2 weeks or more away from work and responsibilities.
 However, we do not try to be all things to all people and if you need more than what we can offer, we work collaboratively with many treatment centers across the country and would be happy to help you find the program that really is the best fit for you.

-How long is The 5-Day IOP at Foundry and what days is it run?
+How long is the IOP at Foundry and what days is it run?

 It is 5 days long and is run from Wed-Sun, which allows most people to take only 3 days off from work.
 Each day during the program, participants are at Foundry from 9AM – 5PM, with a lunch break.
 The program can, in some cases, be adjusted to run Mon-Fri or on some other custom schedule.
-You can attend The 5-Day IOP at Foundryfrom any of our three California office locations: Beverly Hills, Berkeley and Del Mar.
-Generally, The 5-Day IOP at Foundry is held monthly in each city as follows:
+You can attend The 5-Day IOP at Foundry at our Oakland offices .
+Generally, The 5-Day IOP at Foundry is held monthly.